 They are many women in African History who have contributed to creation of, ruled kingdoms and empires; furthermore they led armies and fought wars against invaders and colonizers.

-I strongly believe that we, modern African women, can learn and take inspiration from these queens.
+I strongly believe that, we as modern African women, we can take inspiration from these queens.